PetoLau/jekyll-now/_posts/2017-01-20-Analyzing-double-seasonal-time-series-with-GAM.md

 ## Basis dimension (k) checking results.
 Low p-value (k-index<1) may
 ## indicate that k is too low, especially if edf is close to k'.
 ##
 ##                      k'    edf k-index p-value
-## t2(Daily,Weekly) 335.0  98.1     1.2       1
+## t2(Daily,Weekly) 335.00  98.12    1.16       1
 {% endhighlight %}

 The function `gam.check` makes also output to the console of more useful information.
-We can see again that models are very similar, just in histograms can be seen some differences, but it's also unsignificant.
+We can see again that models are very similar, just in histograms can be seen some differences, but it's also insignificant.

 We didn't use so far default `plot` function to `gam` object for models with tensor product interactions.
 Let's use it and explore what it brings us.